Louis Armand: Career

 He joined the Compagnie du chemin de fer Paris à Lyon et à la Méditerranée (PLM) in 1934, transferring to the Société Nationale des Chemins de fer Français (SNCF) when the PLM was nationalised in 1938.
 In 1940–1941 he invented a method for preventing the calcification, furring up, of engine boilers called the Traitement Integral Armand (TIA) water treatment process for steam locomotives.

-During the Second World War he organized and led the Resistance group named Résistance-Fer, from February 1943 onwards.
+During the Second World War he organized and led the resistance group named Résistance-Fer from February 1943 onwards.
 He was arrested by the Gestapo on 25 June 1944.
 He was liberated from jail during the liberation of Paris, and was decorated with the Croix de la Liberation.

 In 1949, Armand was named the general manager of the SNCF and created the Société du tunnel sous la Manche in 1957.
 During this time, he pushed for the electrification of the rail system using AC voltage.

-From 1958 to 1959, he managed the European atomic energy commission (Euratom), having inspired its creation.
+He chaired the Armand Commission, which was part of the European Atomic Energy Community (Euratom).
+He became the head of Euratom in 1958.

-In the late 1960s, after May 1968 in Paris, Louis Armand was instrumental in helping Christian LeClercq and the Junior Chamber of Commerce of Brussels to start a new European thinktank and membership organization: "L'Entreprise de Demain - Forum for Tomorrow".
+In the late 1960s, Armand was instrumental in helping Christian LeClercq and the Junior Chamber of Commerce of Brussels to start a new European think-tank and membership organization: "L'Entreprise de Demain - Forum for Tomorrow."

 This non-profit and non-political organization was soon going to leave the Junior Chamber of Commerce to become independent.
-To help that organization, Louis Armand, as a visionary global thinker, provided access to some of the best "global leaders" in international business, world politics, academia and scientific research who addressed the Forum, under the royal guidance of Baudouin I of Belgium.
+To help that organization, Louis Armand provided access to "global leaders" in international business, world politics, academia and scientific research who addressed the Forum, under the royal guidance of Baudouin I of Belgium.

-"L'Entreprise de Demain - Forum for Tomorrow" soon developed chapters in Denmark, France, Switzerland and the United States, allowing some of the most brilliant minds of the time to address corporate executives and share their views about the future of the world.
+"L'Entreprise de Demain - Forum for Tomorrow" soon developed chapters in Denmark, France, Switzerland, and the United States, allowing members to address corporate executives and share their views about the future of the world.

 Louis Armand wrote a book on "l'Entreprise de Demain" in 1970, and the history of the organization was also published in the "Que Sais-Je?" collection.

 In 1971, Louis Armand successfully pushed to have the word "creativity" included in the French dictionary.

 Armand died in Villers-sur-Mer, at 66.

 Without the visionary inspiration and guidance of Louis Armand, "L'Entreprise de Demain - Forum for Tomorrow" could never have been formed.
 The worldwide organization lasted for well over 20 years.
 Its founder and international president, Christian LeClercq, died in July 2011.